Redundancy while pregnant, or on or after maternity, adoption, shared parental leave or neonatal leave

 Were you given priority for a suitable alternative vacancy?

 Employees in certain categories must be given priority over their colleagues if there is any suitable alternative vacancy which could be offered to them in the event that their current role is confirmed as redundant.
-This protection applies to employees who:
+This protection is due to Regulation 10 Maternity and Parental Leave Regulations 1999 (MAPL).
+It applies to employees who:

 - are pregnant